-After a disaster is declared by the SBA Businesses of all sizes, nonprofits, homeowners, and renters are eligible to apply for an SBA disaster assistance loan.
-Visit a Business Recovery visit disasterloan.sba.gov/ela to apply for a loan.
+After a disaster is declared by the SBA

+Businesses of all sizes, nonprofits, homeowners, and renters are eligible to apply for an SBA disaster assistance loan.
+Visit a Business Recovery

+Center or Disaster Loan

+Outreach Center in your area or visit disasterloan.sba.gov/ela to apply for a loan.
 You can also call the SBA customer service center at (800) 659-2955, TTY (800) 877-8339, and ask for an application package.
 FEMA grant assistance for homeowners or renters is not available under an SBA declaration.